jimd1989/boar-midi/README.md

 somewhere in your pipe.
 Use the broader Unix environment to add features rather than expecting them from the program itself.

 I've noticed that larger chords are silently ignored on my old laptop or old synthesizer; I'm not sure which.
 Using the included `delay.sh` script with an imperceptible delay value between each MIDI note seems to fix this problem.
+The buffering behavior of `tr` itself might prove to be a problem too.
+I believe that there are GNU utils to get around this, but I've also included a `semicolons.c` if you'd prefer to address this issue directly.

 I suspect that there are some edge cases where the parser will fail, but it's unlikely that the input will be hand-written.
 It should read from `boar -echo-notes` fine.